Don't Download Unknown or Unsolicited Programs or Files

 To help protect your computer and data:

-- Don't download unknown or unexpected software or files.
+- Don't download unknown software or files.
 Be especially cautious about free software offered online or via email.

-- Don't click on links or ads for software in email, popups, instant messages, or social networking sites such as Facebook and Twitter.
+- Don't click on links or ads for software in email, popups, instant messages/texts, or social networking sites such as Facebook and Twitter.

 - Don't open unsolicited attachments.
 If in doubt, contact the sender and ask if the attachment is legitimate.